Need a Permit? Call a Surveyor

 Compliance is an unpleasant topic that few people like talking about.
-But, in reality, compliance and code enforcement protect the public and the environment.
-Permits are an essential part of land improvements, no matter whether you’re adding on to your personal home, building a subdivision or designing a new shopping mall.
+But in reality, compliance and code enforcement protect the public and the environment.
+Permits are an essential part of land improvements, whether you’re adding on to your personal home, building a subdivision, or designing a new shopping mall.

 Permits are generally used to record a government or municipality’s approval for a project, assuming the builder follows permit requirements for compliance.
 Let’s take a look at why permits are so important and how surveyors can play a role in the permitting process.

 We know it’s tough, and often difficult, to follow permitting requirements.
 Permitting often involves added time, cost and effort to your project.
 Just like paying your taxes, permitting might not be the most fun thing in the world, but it’s essential to keep our country running smoothly and safely.

 Do you like walking into a building without worrying about the ceiling falling down?
 How about trusting that a toilet will flush or that a light switch won’t electrocute you?
 That’s the power of permitting in action.

 When it comes to land use, permits ensure land is developed in a safe, reliable way.
 During the permitting process, the land is checked to ensure it’s safe for improvements and free of any potential dangers to human health.
 Nobody enjoys dealing with permits, but they can mean the difference between building a successful subdivision and the expense of tearing down a menace to public health.